 3. Prepare to buy a home

 Nearly 40 percent of single adults own their own homes.1 If you’re contemplating buying a home, consider working with a mortgage loan officer.
 They can help you determine the best home loan option for your budget.
 Different mortgage loans have different interest rates and recommendations for how much you should contribute to a down payment.

 To make sure you can manage ongoing expenses, buy a home with mortgage payments that fit into your existing budget.
-It’s important to take emergencies into account when setting your budget.
-If an unexpected cost comes up, you want to have enough to cover it so as not to go into debt.
+And don’t forget to take emergencies into account.
+If an unexpected expense comes up, you want to have enough to cover it so as not to go into debt.
 You might consider home warranties as a way to prepare for the usual wear and tear that comes with owning a home.
 Another possible strategy is to find a roommate who can help with rent, split household bills and lend you additional financial stability.

 As part of your healthcare planning, you also may want to consider buying long-term care insurance.
 This kind of insurance policy helps to cover expenses if you need in-home care or to move into an assisted-living facility or nursing home.

 5. Name your beneficiaries